Mark Cleaver

 Mark Cleaver (born 2 October 1967) is a New Zealand professional darts player who plays in Professional Darts Corporation (PDC) events.

 Career

+Cleaver started playing darts at the age of 10.
+His nickname, "the Maestro", comes from him playing guitar.
+He previously aimed to become a professional golfer but later switched back to darts.

 Cleaver made his World Series of Darts debut in the 2015 Auckland Darts Masters losing to Peter Wright from Scotland.
 He then participated at 2017 Auckland Darts Masters, losing to James Wade of England, and then played at the 2018 Brisbane Darts Masters losing to Michael van Gerwen from Netherlands.